-ISLANDIA, NY, and TRAVERSE CITY, MI March 5, 2013 – CA Technologies (NASDAQ: CA) and the Ponemon Institute, an independent research firm, today released “Security of Cloud Computing Users 2013,” a study commissioned by CA Technologies that shows companies have improved their practices around cloud computing security compared to a previous study from 2010.
+ISLANDIA, N.Y. and TRAVERSE CITY, Mich., March 5, 2013 – CA Technologies (NASDAQ: CA) and the Ponemon Institute, an independent research firm, today released “Security of Cloud Computing Users 2013,” a study commissioned by CA Technologies that shows companies have improved their practices around cloud computing security compared to a previous study from 2010.
 Still, the responses raise questions and concerns about organizations’ use of security best practices and their awareness of cloud services used within their organizations.
 It also confirms there are conflicting views on who is most responsible for cloud security.

 Comparing the two studies reveals that organizations today are more confident in the security of cloud computing and have put in place better security practices around cloud use.
 Still, affirmative responses were only around half (50 percent) for questions involving cloud security best practices, confidence in cloud services and knowledge of the cloud services in use within an organization.